-Hot ‘n’ Noisy fixes some rare timing issues caused by AMD Cool ‘n’ Quiet’s features.
+Hot ‘n’ Noisy fixes some rare timing issues caused by AMD’s Cool ‘n’ Quiet and Intel’s SpeedStep features.

-Cool ‘n’ Quiet is a superb technology designed to do exactly what it says.
-I use it myself as it keeps my PC silent.
-The only issue I find with it is that some older games rely on the CPU speed to remain constant, and adjust their rate to compensate.
-Turning off Cool ‘n’ Quiet is not practical for me.
+Cool ‘n’ Quiet and SpeedStep are superb technologies to cool your PC’s processor by lowering the CPU frequency upon light loads.
+The only issue I find with them is that some older games rely on the CPU speed to remain constant, and adjust their rate to compensate, with the assumption that the CPU can’t possibly have ‘dynamic frequency scaling’.
+Turning off Cool ‘n’ Quiet or SpeedStep is simply not a practical solution.

-The only problem with modern CPUs is when the game speeds up, it uses more CPU time, and Cool ‘n’ Quiet speeds up the CPU.
-Then, the game slows down to compensate for a faster CPU speed, and as a result, less CPU time is used, and then Cool ‘n’ Quiet slows the CPU back down.
+The problem is when some games speed up, they use more CPU time, and then the CPU’s clock is sped up to compensate for the new demand.
+The game eventually notices the speed increase, and slows the engine down.
+This has the effect of less CPU time overall being used, so the CPU clock is slowed back down again.
 The repeats over and over, and to the end-user it looks like the game is often going too fast or too slow.

 Hot ‘n’ Noisy keeps the CPU speed at its highest whilst a game runs.
 It mostly keeps the CPU busy with NOPs (which mean ‘no operation’), so the CPU doesn’t heat very much.
-It’s fairly clever in that it runs at Low priority, on CPU 0, whilst running the game on CPU 0 at the same time.
+It’s fairly clever in that it runs at Low priority, on CPU 0, whilst running the game on CPU 0 at the same time, and it quits when it sees the game has quit.
 This effectively simulates the environment of an old PC, but with a fast CPU.